zeshuaro/appainter/USAGE.md

     ```dart
     MaterialApp(
       theme: theme,
-      title: 'Flutter Theme',
+      title: 'Appainter',
       home: HomePage(),
     );
     ```

-For a complete example app using the generated `json` theme file, see the app under the [example](https://github.com/zeshuaro/flutter_theme/tree/main/example) folder.
+For a complete example app using the generated `json` theme file, see the app under the [example](https://github.com/zeshuaro/appainter/tree/main/example) folder.